jw/zink/README.md

 ## Development

 Both Python and Node are used.
 Python runs the Django, the Javascript is used to create the css files (the css is based on tailwindcss and daisyui).
-The system runs on a render.com blueprint environment.
+The system runs on a render.com Dockerfile environment.

 ### Database